 Students may be exempted from selected Putonghua courses in the package if they have fulfilled the exemption criteria of individual courses.

 Non-Cantonese-speaking Chinese students will be required to study two non-credit-bearing Cantonese courses.
 The successful completion of the Cantonese courses will be recorded in the student's transcript.

 For Chinese (including Putonghua) and English, language consultation services and other self-access materials are provided at ASLLC, the self-access language learning centre (these arrangements are subject to changes).

 This programme will be taught by highly qualified and experienced science educators and experts.
 There are many different types of science laboratories available for research, teaching and learning of various science courses and they are fully equipped with the essential hardware equipment and software facilities for performing advanced experimental activities as well as for microteaching of all senior secondary science subjects.
 These laboratories are managed by a team of well-qualified and experienced technical staff, who are ready to provide professional advice and technical assistance to both teaching staff and students in designing and conducting the relevant teaching and learning activities within and outside the campus.

 Career Prospects/Professional Qualifications

 Graduates will lead to a qualified teacher status (QTS) in Hong Kong.
 They will have acquired sufficient subject matter knowledge and pedagogical content knowledge in their chosen science subjects.
-They can individually teach the junior secondary science subject and two senior secondary science subjects and co-teach the senior secondary Integrated Science subject.
+They can individually teach the junior secondary science subject and senior secondary science subjects and co-teach the senior secondary Integrated Science subject.
 They should also be capable of taking up non-teaching positions in editing, publication, community and social services, government and non-government organisations, etc.